Dangzheng/motion-segmentation/README.md

 EpicFlow: Edge-Preserving Interpolation of Correspondences for Optical Flow Jerome Revauda, Philippe Weinzaepfela, Zaid Harchaouia, Cordelia Schmida
 ```
 Code from both of the paper have been used to get optical result.
 Full size image will cost a lot of time, so I provide matlab code to downsize the optical results and input image.
+Full size data has been contained in full data folder.

 * optical flow result example(foreward and backward)
  ![fore](full data/fore.png)